 Deborah Levy, Boxes and Books, 2019

 Jeff McMillan is an American artist based in London.
-Born in Lubbock, Texas in 1968, he received a BFA from Texas Tech University (1991) and an MFA at the University of Alabama (1995) before moving to the U.K in 1998.
+Born in Lubbock, Texas in 1968, he received a BFA from Texas Tech University (1991) and an MFA at the University of Alabama (1995) before moving to the UK in 1998.
 His work approaches painting through materiality and process, often in dialogue with the found object.
-His work is held in public and private collections including Tate, London; the Whitworth Art Gallery, Manchester; and San Antonio Museum of Art, Texas.
+His work is held in public and private collections including Tate, London; the Whitworth Art Gallery, Manchester; Museum Voorlinden, Netherlands and San Antonio Museum of Art, Texas.

-He has had recent solo exhibitions at Kristof de Clercq Gallery, Ghent (2018 and forthcoming in 2021) and Handel Street Projects, London (2016).
-McMillan was Abbey Painting Fellow at the British School at Rome in 2020.
+He has had recent solo exhibitions at Kristof De Clercq Gallery, Ghent (2021 and 2018) and Handel Street Projects, London (2016).
+In 2023 McMillan was Artist in Residence at Headlands Center for the Arts, California, and in 2020 was Abbey Painting Fellow at the British School at Rome.

 As a curator McMillan created and ran the project space PEARL from 2001-2004 and has since organised a number of exhibitions including the abstract drawing show Tell it Slant at Frith Street Gallery, London (2016) and I AR YOU: Portraits by Self-Taught American Artists at Large Glass, London (2013).
 He was co-curator of British Folk Art at Tate Britain in 2014.